artbrock/holochain_docs/Holochain-App-Development-Introduction.md

     HC: holochain app initialised
     ```
     > **What do I have?**
-    > * A new directory with files that contain the necessary configuration for a simple chat app.
+    > * Assuming you copied the "chat" example, A new directory with files that contain the necessary configuration for a simple chat app.
 This is a suitable starting point for developing a new holochain app.

     > **What did it do?**
-    > * initialized the directory with a .hc directory
+    > * initialized the directory with a .hc directory, configured with the App name myHolochainApp

 ## Build developer images